calliope-project/calliope/doc/user/building.rst

 Files that define a model
 -------------------------

-Calliope models are defined through YAML files, which are both human-readable and computer-readable (see :ref:`yaml_format` for details on this format), and CSV files (a simple tabular format) for time series data.
+Calliope models are defined through YAML files, which are both human-readable and computer-readable, and CSV files (a simple tabular format) for time series data.

 It makes sense to collect all files belonging to a model inside a single model directory.
 The layout of that directory typically looks roughly like this (``+`` denotes directories, ``-`` files):